lpleah/lpleah/README.md

-- 👋 Hi, I’m @lpleah
+- 👋 Hi, I’m Li Liping
-- 👀 I’m interested in ...
+- 👀 I’m interested in visual art
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning watercolor
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on an exhibition
-- 📫 How to reach me ...
+- 📫 How to reach me li.lp@foxmail.com

 <!---
 lpleah/lpleah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.